silver13/CG023/README.md

 ###History:

+####01.07.16
+* added hw i2c, it can work at full speed in some cases where softi2c needs a slowdown
+* pins PB6 and PB7 by default for hw i2c

 ####30.06.16
 * removed cpu speed dependancies in pwm and systimer routines
 * added overclock option to 64Mhz from 48